role-creator

 3. If user rejects, or AI confidence is low (ambiguous scope, conflicting boundaries, vague goals), delegate to /brainstorming skill for structured refinement.

-4. After fields are approved, ask user for target directory (skills or .agents/teams).
+4. After fields are approved, ask user for target directory (skills, .agent-team/teams, or a custom path).

 Step 3: Select Skills